Last Updated on April 27, 2021 by Maggie Sutton

-From its beginnings under George Washington to its status today as the most significant naval force in the history of the world, the United States Navy travels the globe as it seeks to protect our freedoms here at home.
+From its beginnings under George Washington to its status today as the most significant naval force in the world, the United States Navy travels the globe as it seeks to protect our freedoms here at home.
+May is Military Appreciation month, and we want to say thank you to those serving in the Navy.
+Let’s take a look at the history and the heroes of the U.S. Navy.

 During the American Revolution, George Washington was facing dwindling supplies of weapons, gunpowder, and equipment.
 The Americans had the British under siege in Boston but were facing critical supply shortages.
-The Continental Congress had limited money in its coffers, but that didn’t stop the soon-to-be president.
+The Continental Congress had limited money, but that didn’t stop the soon-to-be president.

 On October 13, 1775, the Continental Congress officially authorized an American Naval Force, giving birth to the glorious branch of the military we honor and appreciate today.